Mohammad Reza Pahlavi: Religious beliefs

 From his mother, Mohammad Reza inherited an almost messianic belief in his own greatness and that God was working in his favour, which explained the often passive and fatalistic attitudes that he displayed as an adult.
-In 1973, Mohammad Reza told the Italian journalist Oriana Fallaci:A king who does not need to account to anyone for what he says and does is unavoidably doomed to loneliness.
-However, I am not entirely alone, because a force others can't perceive accompanies me.
-My mystical force.
-Moreover, I receive messages.
-I have lived with God besides me since I was 5 years old.
-Since, that is, God sent me those visions.
+In 1973, Mohammad Reza told the Italian journalist Oriana Fallaci:

-Mohamed Reza often spoke in public and in private from childhood onward of his belief that God had chosen him for a "divine mission" to transform Iran, as he believed that dreams he had as a child of the Twelve Imams of Shia Islam were all messages from God.
-In his 1961 book Mission for My Country, Mohammad Reza wrote: From the time I was six or seven, I have felt that perhaps there is a supreme being, who is guiding me.
-I don't know.
-Sometimes the thought disturbs me because then, I ask myself, what is my own personality, and am I possessed of free will?
-Still, I often reflect, if I am driven-or perhaps I should say supported-by another force, there must be a reason.
-In his biography of the Shah, Marvin Zonis has argued that Mohammad Reza really believed in these claims of divine support.
-Shia Islam has no tradition of describing Shahs being favoured with messages from all, very few Shahs had ever claimed that their dreams were divine messages, and most people in the West laughed at Mohammad Reza's claim that his dreams were messages from God.
-Reza Khan, who was less religious, dismissed these visions as nonsense, and told his son to have more common sense.
+Mohammad Reza often spoke in public and in private from childhood onward of his belief that God had chosen him for a "divine mission" to transform Iran, as he believed that dreams he had as a child of the Twelve Imams of Shia Islam were all messages from God.
+In his 1961 book Mission for My Country, Mohammad Reza wrote:

+In his biography of the Shah, Marvin Zonis argued that Mohammad Reza really believed in these claims of divine support.
+Shia Islam has no tradition of describing Shahs being favoured with messages from Allah; very few Shahs had ever claimed that their dreams were divine messages, and most people in the West laughed at Mohammad Reza's claim that his dreams were messages from God.
+Reza Shah, Mohammad Reza's father, who was less religious, dismissed these visions as nonsense, and told his son to have more common sense.

 Fereydoon Hoveyda, a veteran diplomat who served as the Iranian ambassador to the United Nations (1971–1979), and the brother of Amir-Abbas Hoveyda, the Prime Minister under the Shah (1965–1977) executed after the Islamic revolution, and himself a critic of the régime who died in exile, says that "when it comes to religion and spirituality, many passages of the monarch's and Khomeini's publications are interchangeable", which he perceives as the continuity of the Iranian civilization, where the religion changes but the spirit remains.